 AMQP Handling: Queue Declaration

 If there are any policies that you had set during queue declaration, like High Availability policies, those will be set on the queue.
-And if you've got any queue master location strategies set up, those will be set here.
+And if you've got any queue leader location strategies set up, those will be set here.

 Basically, you compute the node on which the queue is going to reside.
-If it's a mirrored queue, you check the master queue node.
+If it's a mirrored queue, you check the leader queue node.
 Usually, these are the same.
 That’ll then start up the queue supervisor.

 AMQP Handling: Bind Queue to Exchange